 Botulism represents the “perfect storm” scenario for contaminated street drugs.
-This is because the initial symptoms -- double vision, slurred speech, a thick feeling tongue or dry mouth -- imitate the effects of the illicit drug, so someone who has contracted wound botulism many not even realize they have the illness.
+This is because the initial symptoms — double vision, slurred speech, a thick feeling tongue, or dry mouth — imitate the effects of the illicit drug, so someone who has contracted wound botulism may not even realize they have the illness.

 Secondly, “cooking” the contaminated heroin, which is commonly done before injecting it, will not reduce a user’s chances of contracting botulism.
 While you can treat botulism if caught early, any symptom you experience before treatment will not go away.
 According to the Center for Disease Control and Prevention, if you don’t react before paralysis or difficulty breathing sets in, then those symptoms will be permanent.